vitessio/website/content/en/docs/22.0/reference/features/distributed-transaction.md

 The user can navigate to the `VTAdmin` UI to see the list of in-flight transactions for each keyspace.

 `VTAdmin` can display the DTID information which can be used to manually repair the transaction.
-Once it is handled, the administrator can force `Conclude` on the transaction to remove it from the unresolved list.
+Once that is done, the administrator can force `Conclude` on the transaction to remove it from the unresolved list.